Visual Course Catalogue

 The final catalogue delivers a more intuitive and visually engaging way to explore a complex course library.
 By combining familiar interaction patterns with clear information design, it supports efficient daily use and more effective product demonstrations.

-The result is a scalable system that improves usability for admins while strengthening the platform’s value during sales and onboarding.
+What began as an admin tool for managing training content became a dual-purpose asset, equally effective for day-to-day course management and for demonstrating platform value live in sales conversations.
+The result is a scalable system that improves usability for admins while strengthening the platform's value during sales and onboarding.